joshjohanning/joshjohanning.github.io/_posts/2019-08-09-getting-started.md

 ```

 The generated site files will be placed in the root of `/path/to/site/`.
 Now you should upload those files to your web server, such as Nginx.

-### Documentation

-For more details and the better reading experience, please check out the [tutorials on demo site](https://chirpy.cotes.info/categories/tutorial/).
-In the meanwhile, a copy of the tutorial is also available on the [Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

-## Contributing

-The old saying, "Two heads are better than one."
-Consequently, welcome to report bugs, improve code quality or submit a new feature.
-For more information, see [contributing guidelines](.github/CONTRIBUTING.md).

-## Credits

-This theme is mainly built with [Jekyll](https://jekyllrb.com/) ecosystem, [Bootstrap](https://getbootstrap.com/), [Font Awesome](https://fontawesome.com/) and some other wonderful tools (their copyright information can be found in the relevant files).

-:tada: Thanks to all the volunteers who contributed to this project, their GitHub IDs are on [this list](https://github.com/cotes2020/jekyll-theme-chirpy/graphs/contributors).
-Also, I won't forget those guys who submitted the issues or unmerged PR because they reported bugs, shared ideas or inspired me to write more readable documentation.

-## Support

-If you enjoy this theme or find it helpful, please consider becoming my sponsor, I'd really appreciate it!
-Click the button <kbd>:heart: Sponsor</kbd> at the top of the [Home Page](https://github.com/cotes2020/jekyll-theme-chirpy) and choose a link that suits you to donate; this will encourage and help me better maintain the project.

-## License

-This work is published under [MIT](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/LICENSE) License.